-The student is required to sign a statement affirming on their field application form that they have read, understand, and agree to comply with the School's policies and procedures contained in this manual.
+The student is required to sign a statement affirming that they have read, understand, and agree to comply with the Schools' policies contained in this manual.

 Learning Agreement

 The Learning Evaluation Tool, LET, is located on your Sonia account and contains both the learning agreement and evaluation each semester.